Center of Excellence in Body Contouring

 The applicant facility performs at least 50 body contouring procedures annually.

-Each applicant surgeon has served as the primary surgeon for at least 75 body contouring procedures in their lifetime, and performs at least 25 procedures annually.
+Each applicant surgeon performs at least 25 procedures annually and has served as the primary surgeon for at least 75 body contouring procedures in their lifetime.

 For surgeons, procedures performed at any facility may be used toward volume.
 Surgeons must have served as the primary surgeon for a procedure to qualify.
 If the surgeon’s role as primary surgeon has been properly documented, procedures performed during fellowship or residency may qualify.
 Cases in which the surgeon served as co-surgeon or assisting surgeon do not qualify.